Human rights in Egypt: Freedom of speech

 The repercussions of anti-government protests held in 2019 haven't settled in Egypt yet, therefore, the government announced the sentencing of 82 people in January 2023.
 There were 38 people sentenced for life, which included Mohammad Ali.
 Meanwhile, 44 others were given prison term for 5 to 15 years.
 The sentencing included 22 children for participating in the 2019 anti-government protests.

 In January 2023, Egypt arrested five social media content creators for publishing a comic sketch about a visit to an Egyptian jail.
-The video clip titled “The Visit” was published on 13 January 2023, and was widely viewed on social media.
-Mokhtar Mounir, a lawyer for two of those arrested, said they face charges such as “joining a terrorist group, funding terrorism, publishing false news and utilizing social media accounts to commit acts of terrorism”.
+The video clip titled "The Visit" was published on 13 January 2023, and was widely viewed on social media.
+Mokhtar Mounir, a lawyer for two of those arrested, said they face charges such as "joining a terrorist group, funding terrorism, publishing false news and utilizing social media accounts to commit acts of terrorism".

+Human Rights Watch published a report in March 2023 revealing that the Egyptian authorities were refusing to provide critics living abroad with their identity documents, including passports, birth certificates, and ID cards.
+The report said that the authorities' goal appeared to disrupt the lives of dissidents, who would be forced to choose between remaining undocumented or coming back to Egypt, where they might face imprisonment or torture.

 Political prisoners

 According to Salah Sallam, ("a former member of Egypt’s government-appointed" Human Rights association), it is against the law to call "someone who’s conspired against the state a political prisoner,” making it effectively against the law to protest the arrest of such a person by calling them a political prisoner.
 Nonetheless, it was common in "prison and court", for "guards and judges openly refer to detainees not linked to violence as 'political', according to "former detainees and lawyers".